 The complex and previously impenetrable site is reconnected with the surrounding streets, allowing public circulation through the site and convenient access to local transport and Walworth High Street shops.
 Pedestrian and cycle routes alongside the arches contribute to Southwark’s aspirational ‘low-line’ link to the river.
 The landscape strategy reinforces these connections and provides a variety of shared surfaces and open spaces, including three play areas for young children.

-Planning permission was unanimously granted in November 2015.
-PTE has provided a complete service from concept to tender.
+PTE provided a full service from concept to planning.